- Inline training data. Pass

 Verifying signatures

 Deliveries are signed with the Standard Webhooks scheme — the same one OpenAI and Stripe use — so off-the-shelf verifiers work.
-Three headers travel with each request:| Header | Description |
+Three headers travel with each request:2xx quickly and do work asynchronously; failed deliveries are retried with backoff, and duplicates are possible, so make your handler idempotent on webhook-id.

 Predict